In Depth: Blood Flow

 - The blood then flows down through the mitral valve and into the left ventricle.
 This is the part of the heart that pumps blood throughout the entire body.

-- After a quick burst through the aortic valve, the blood follows through the ascending aorta and out through the circulatory system to that little toe of yours.
+- After a quick burst through the aortic valve, the blood follows through the ascending aorta and out through the circulatory system to your toes.

 - After the organs and muscle tissue use the oxygen, it’ll travel up the inferior vena cava and back to the heart, starting the process all over again.

-Because your heart continues this process millions of times a year, it’s important to keep your heart healthy with good diet and exercise.
+Because your heart continues this process millions of times a year, it’s important to keep your heart healthy with proper nutrition and aerobic exercise.